ziomizar/mathd8/README.md

  - Click on the engine icon to open the setting to enable or disable the `animation` checkbox in order to simulate the evaluation in the frontend.
  - "Save"

+ The expression have to be written as `1+2+3+4*5*6` no parenthesis or other char as allowed.
+ Can be used only one expressions per field.

  TEXT FILTER

  The module provide a text filter that can be used as input format,